 - Specify rules for visual design elements.

 Focus on accessibility and user-friendly English usage when creating your guide.
-Them, you can use the same guidelines to write content for social media, web, or print publishing.
+You can use the same guidelines to write content for social media, web, or print publishing.

-Remember to include examples, definitions, and explanations of the terminology you use in your guide so that it is clear what you mean when referring to something in particular.
+Remember to include examples, definitions, and explanations of the terminology you use in your guide to clarifying what you mean when referring to something in particular.

 As discussed, you can either use one of the examples discussed in this article or create your own developer documentation style guide.